ChiliamLi/Magister/hw5/src/hw5/ReadMe.txt

 ---------------CLASS---------------------

-StudentTutorGraph.java: This class actually creates the StudentTutor graph that is imputed into our graph manipulation functions in BiparitteMatching.java and ClosureProperties.java.
+StudentTutorGraph.java: This class creates the StudentTutor graph that is inputed into our graph manipulation functions in BipartiteMatching.java and ClosureProperties.java.
-Our graph is also based off of the CIS 320 graph implementation/construction for biparitite graphs.

 ---------------METHODS---------------------